Therapeutic Foster Care

 Make an enquiry...

-The foster carer works with the child and learns as much as possible about the child’s circumstances, responses, and emotional state.
+A therapeutic foster carer works with the child and learns as much as possible about the child’s circumstances, responses, and emotional state.
 This is part of the effort to know the best approach to help the child’s psychological, emotional, and social development.
 Part of the foster carer’s nurturing involves having a deep belief in the child’s ability to develop self-esteem, self-confidence, and relationships and recover from old disturbing circumstances.
 When the foster parent is available to talk to the child or young person at all times in a loving and understanding manner, some of the damage can be repaired.
 One of the biggest challenges is to be able to see beyond the child’s inappropriate behaviour to the reasons and motivations that underlie the way they act.

-You will have plenty of support in terms of backing from a qualified team working with you to help ensure a successful and positive outcome for the child or young person.
+As a therapeutic foster parent, you will have plenty of support in terms of backing from a qualified team working with you to help ensure a successful and positive outcome for the child or young person.

-If you are interested in becoming a foster parent and have experience in or willingness to work with specialist mental health services, contact Capstone Foster Care for more information on therapeutic foster care.
+If you are interested in becoming a therapeutic foster parent and have experience in or willingness to work with specialist mental health services, contact Capstone Foster Care for more information on therapeutic foster care.

 Capstone assesses the foster home and carer and ensures that the essential training for therapeutic foster care is ready before any placement is made.
 A supervising social worker is available to work with the foster family in all fostering placements.
 Our foster parents provide an unparalleled service.